-IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY
+ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT POLICY

-Supply Chain Management Policy
+Supply chain management Policy

-- 2. (1) All officials and other role players in the supply chain management system of the municipality must implement this Policy in a way that - (a) gives effect to - - (i) section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) complies with - - (i) the Regulations; and - (ii) any minimum norms and standards that may be prescribed in terms of section 168 of the Act; - (d) is consistent with other applicable legislation; - does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) is consistent with national economic policy concerning the promotion of investments and doing business with the public sector. - (a) procures goods or services; - (b) disposes goods no longer needed; - (c) selects contractors to provide assistance in the provision of municipal services otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) selects external mechanisms referred to in section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in section 83 of that Act.

-- (4) This Policy, except where provided otherwise, does not apply in respect of the procurement of goods and services contemplated in section 110(2) of the Act, including - - (a) water from the Department of Water Affairs or a public entity, another municipality or a municipal entity; and - (b) electricity from Eskom or another public entity, another municipality or a municipal entity.
+- 2. (1) All officials and other role players in the supply chain management system of the LEPHALALE MUICIPALITY must implement this Policy in a way that- - (a) Gives effect to- - (i) Section 217 of the Constitution; and - (ii) Part 1 of Chapter 11 and other applicable provisions of the Act; - (b) is fair, equitable, transparent, competitive and cost effective; - (c) Complies with - - (i) The Treasury Regulations; and - (ii) any circular, minimum norms and standards that may be prescribed in terms of Section 168 of the Act; - (d) Is consistent with other applicable legislation; - (e) Does not undermine the objective for uniformity in supply chain management systems between organs of state in all spheres; and - (f) Is consistent with national economic Policy concerning the promotion of investments and doing business with the public sector. - (2) This Policy applies when the LEPHALALE MUNICIPALITY - - (a) procures goods or services; - (b) Disposes goods no longer needed; - (c) Selects contractors and suppliers to provide assistance in the provision of municipal services Otherwise than in circumstances where Chapter 8 of the Municipal Systems Act applies; or - (d) Selects external mechanisms referred to in Section 80 (1) (b) of the Municipal Systems Act for the provision of municipal services in circumstances contemplated in Section 83 of that Act. - (4) This Policy, except where provided otherwise, does not apply in respect of the Procurement of goods and services contemplated in Section 110(2) of the Act, including - - (a) Water from the Department of Water Affairs or a public entity, another Municipality or a municipal entity; and